glaciousm/Turmeric/healer-showcase/README.md

 # Intent Healer Showcase

-> **Self-Healing Selenium Tests with AI-Powered Locator Recovery**
+> **Self-Healing Selenium Tests with ZERO-CODE Integration**

-This showcase demonstrates Intent Healer's ability to automatically fix broken element locators in Selenium tests.
+This showcase demonstrates Intent Healer's ability to automatically fix broken element locators in Selenium tests using the **Java Agent approach** - **no code changes required!**

 Each test scenario uses **intentionally wrong locators** that would normally cause test failures, but Intent Healer detects the failures and finds the correct elements using intelligent analysis.

 ---